What are your COVID policies?

 We are out in all sorts of weather — rain, sun, cold, heat, wind or biting insects.
 Dressing in proper clothing for the conditions is important for safety and the enjoyment of the individual and group.
 For extreme weather events during a program, our staff follows safety protocols to ensure group safety.
 We have the right to cancel programs due to weather and we do not refund program days missed for weather.

 Can my child be grouped with their friend?

-Making groups can be a complex task here.
+Making groups can be a complex task.
 Our staff has many factors to consider when creating the groups for a program.
 Any special requests for your child’s group will certainly be considered — and whenever reasonable, accommodated.
 However, we cannot guarantee requested pairings.
-When it is not possible, we encourage families to see the opportunities and possibilities that arise when we learn to adapt and stretch ourselves to uncomfortable places.
+When it is not possible, we encourage families to see the opportunities and possibilities that arise when we learn to adapt and stretch our comfort zones.